cqse/teamscale-cli/README.md

 ## How it works

-teamscale-cli will use the path you specify on the command line to locate your .git directory.
-It then uploads all [local uncommitted changes known to Git](#how-does-change-detection-work) from your Git repository to the Teamscale server and project you configured in the config file.
+`teamscale-cli` will use the path you specify on the command line to locate your .git directory.
+It then uploads all [local uncommitted changes known to Git](#how-does-change-detection-work) to the Teamscale server and project you configured in the config file.
 The client then waits until Teamscale has analyzed these changes, and outputs findings on `stdout` in the following format:

 ```
 Path to file:line number:Column: (warning|error): Message